 So how often should you actually clean skirting boards?

 There are several ways for you to keep your skirting boards clean — which you choose depends on your equipment and your preference!

-This is mainly to dust off the edges of your skirting boards and prevent dirt from building up too much.
+Light cleaning is mainly to dust off the edges of your skirting boards and prevent dirt from building up too much.
 Just mind your back while you work — clean skirting boards are not worth the aches and pains after!

 Keep it simple: just take a (long-handled!) feather duster or brush, and run it over the skirting board to brush off the dust.
 Do this before you sweep your floors, so you can clean up all the dirt later!

 A vacuum comes in handy for all sorts of cleaning needs, including your skirting boards!
-Use the appropriate vacuum attachment for each purpose: a brush attachment to dislodge any dirt, and a nozzle to suction dust from crevices and corners.
+Use the appropriate vacuum attachment for each purpose: a soft brush attachment to dislodge any dirt, and a nozzle to suction dust from crevices and corners.
 A vacuum has the added advantage of leaving no dust and dirt on the floor, so no need to clean up afterwards!

-1. Soap and Water
+1. Soap and water

-Dip a clean sponge or cloth into the soapy water, and squeeze out the excess.
-Start wiping down your skirting boards, then follow up with a damp cloth to clean up the foamy residue.
-Finish up with a clean, dry cloth to absorb any remaining moisture.
+Dip a clean sponge or cloth into the soapy water and squeeze out the excess.
+Start wiping down your baseboards, then follow with a damp cloth to clean up the foamy residue.
+Finish with a clean, dry cloth to absorb the remaining moisture.

 Pro Tip: if you don’t feel like squatting or kneeling, try a long-handled squeegee or a mop!
 Just dip into the soapy water and lather it onto the boards.

 Use protective gear if you decide to clean skirting boards with bleach — the harsh chemical product can damage both your skirting boards and your skin.
 But for white boards, bleach is excellent for getting rid of tough stains and making your skirting look good as new.
-Read the instructions on the product first before using, and always make sure to wear gloves and goggles.
+Read the instructions on the product first before using it, and always make sure to wear gloves and goggles.

 Here’s an interesting option — steam cleaners!
 No chemical products needed.
 Test the steam cleaner out on a hidden corner of your boards first to ensure it won’t cause any damage.
 If it works out, simply turn on your steam cleaner and run along the skirting boards to remove any dust and dirt.